Vijayakumar Velu, PhD

 He completed his graduate work in microbiology in 2000 at Madurai Kamaraj University and his doctoral studies in medical microbiology/immunology under world-renowned scientist Dr. S.P.
 Thyagarajan in 2005 at the University of Madras.
 During his doctoral studies, Dr. Velu investigated the safety and efficacy of novel recombinant hepatitis B vaccine from India (Genevac-B, developed by Serum Institute of India).

-Dr. Velu is an associate editor of the viral immunology section of the journal Frontiers in Immunology and an editorial member of the Vaccines and Therapeutic Development section of the journal Pathogens (MDPI).
-In addition, his experience includes having served as a member of several National Institutes of Health (NIH) study sections, including including HIVRAD, SEP and SBIR.
+Dr. Velu is an associate editor for Plos Pathogens (HIV & Retroviruses section).
+He is also an associate editor of the viral immunology section of the journal Frontiers in Immunology and an editorial member of the Vaccines and Therapeutic Development section of the journal Pathogens (MDPI).
+In addition, his experience includes having served as a member of several National Institutes of Health (NIH) study sections, including HIVRAD, SEP and SBIR.

 View publications